 Example of custom validation

 Input_Date.Valid=False.
-For better usability a custom message is set in
+For better user experience, set a custom message in

-Input_Date.ValidationMessage, telling users that the date cannot be in the past (2).
+Input_Date.ValidationMessage, telling users that the date can't be in the past (2).

 Invalidating the date field invalidates the entire form (3), and shows the custom message next to the field.
-Also, we added an extra feedback message on top of the screen (4), before the end of the flow.
-If the validation logic passes successfully, the Server Action is called to finalize the request by the user (5).
+Also, there's an extra feedback message on top of the screen (4), before the end of the flow.
+If the validation logic passes successfully, the app calls the Server Action to finalize the request by the user (5).

 Here is the custom validation message in the app running in a browser, with a custom validation message (1) and the feedback message after the form validation failed (2).